How to Become a Medical Assistant: The Steps You Can't Ignore

 The more you can set yourself apart from other potential candidates, the better.
 Taking the time to gain experience, training and skills will only benefit you in the end.

 Channel that desire to help others and get started on working toward your career in healthcare!
 There’s no doubt that there will be work involved, but with the right amount of passion and perseverance, you’ll be working with patients before you know it.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June 2022], www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.

-The Medical Assisting Diploma programs at the Kansas City/Overland Park campus in Kansas; the Aurora/Naperville, Rockford and Romeoville/Joliet campuses in Illinois; the Fort Myers, Ocala, New Port Richey/West Pasco and Tampa/Brandon campuses in Florida; the Green Bay and Wausau campuses in Wisconsin; and the Blaine, Bloomington, Brooklyn Park/Maple Grove, Eagan, Lake Elmo, Mankato and St. Cloud campuses in Minnesota are accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The Medical Assisting Diploma program at the Aurora/Naperville, Rockford and Romeoville/Joliet campuses in Illinois; the Fort Myers, Ocala, Central Pasco and Tampa/Brandon campuses in Florida; the Green Bay and Wausau campuses in Wisconsin; and the Blaine, Bloomington, Eagan, Mankato and St. Cloud campuses in Minnesota is accredited by the Accrediting Bureau of Health Education Schools (ABHES).